hbraswelrh/pr-flow/docs/PROCEDURE.md

 ## Edit a Component Definition in Markdown

-Edit a component definiton for NAME-changed-item on your branch `feat/NAME-changed-item`.
+Edit a component definition for NAME-changed-item on your branch `feat/NAME-changed-item`.
 Common changes include updating the control implementation description, addressing evidence that should be included as verbiage on the description.

 ### Control Implementation